 Breeding season for Green-Cheeked Conures is February, and you may observe the female spending time "hiding" in the nesting box, or backing her vent against the cage bars.
 Both parents sit on the eggs for 22 to 25 days.
 If neither bird sits on the eggs by 10 days after laying, they will never hatch and should be disposed of.
 The average clutch is between four to six eggs, though larger clutches have been reported.

-Diet: Pet conures do best on a balance diet of fruits, veggies, and protein supplements with a good quality pellet or seed such as our nutritious Conure Seed.
+Diet: Pet conures do best on a balance diet of fruits, veggies, and protein supplements with a good quality pellet or seed such as our nutritious Conure Seed and Australian Blend Goldenfeast,.
 Whole nuts and bigger, more satisfying seeds like sunflower seeds can be held back to be fed by hand or as part of a daily trick-training routine.
 All conures may be at risk for Conure Bleeding Syndrome, caused by a vitamin K deficiency, so it's important to add vitamin K rich food like turnip tops and other dark leafy greens to their diet.